 The entire 2.0 train of upgrades is a huge improvement over what came in V1.x, and the progress of change has been pretty rapid and amazing.
 I—and many others I know—were sitting on the fence with .NET Core/Standard for a long time.
 It was easy to see the promise of the .NET Core/Standard long ago, but execution and implementation in V1 left too many holes that made jumping in seem too daunting or simply not enough of an incentive.
 For v1.x, I was sitting on the fence, dabbling, watching, learning, and I have to say that I’m glad I waited out the initial releases before doing any “real” work.

 But with v2.0, I’ve jumped in with both feet, converting old full-framework libraries to .NET Standard and ASP.NET Core versions, as well as starting a number of internal ASP.NET Core 2.0 projects.
 My first work has been around libraries, which has been a great learning experience, and the experience has been a good one.
-In fact, the benefits of the new project system and multi-targeting has been a big improvement over older version.
+In fact, the benefits of the new project system and multi-targeting has been a big improvement over older versions.
 I’ve also finally started a few ASP.NET Core Web projects for some internal projects that are in dire need of updates, and using many of the new features in ASP.NET Core has been a pure joy.
-There are challenges because there are many changes in how things work and rediscovering were support features live (who moved my cheese), but overall the reimagining of the ASP.NET platform is a vast improvement.
+There are still challenges because there are many changes in how things work and rediscovering where some features live (who moved my cheese syndrome), but overall, the reimagining of the ASP.NET platform is a vast improvement.

 Another thing that I find extremely promising is that Scott Hunter recently mentioned that .NET Core 2.0 and .NET Standard 2.0 will stay put for a while, without major breaking changes moving forward.
 I think this is a great call: I think we all need a breather instead of chasing the next pie in the sky.
 We can all use some time to try to catch up to the platform, figure out best practices, and also see what things still need improving.